-G.1.20.7.2 Admission requirements
+G.1.40.7.2 Admission requirements

-a) The student must possess a Matriculation Exemption Certificate.
-A student who does not possess the latter may apply through the University to the Matriculation Board for a Matriculation Exemption Certificate.

-- b) In order to be admitted to this program, the student should, (if a professional nurse) be: - in possession of an applicable diploma in General Nursing Science and one additional qualification; - registered as professional nurse with the South African Nursing Council: - 3) Submit the current year's South African Nursing Council receipt. - c) In order to be admitted to this program, the student should be a health professional, be: - 1) In possession of an applicable diploma/degree in health science. - d) If a student who successfully completed the Advanced University Diploma in Health Science with two specialities at the North-West University, should wish to proceed with the BCur.
-(Ed- ET Adm), General Rule 2.3.2 is applicable regarding recognition and exemption of only the theory modules, and may be credited on a written request and payment of the applicable fees.
+- The student must possess a Matriculation Exemption Certificate.
+A student who does not possess the latter may apply through the University to the Matriculation Board for a Matriculation Exemption Certificate. - b) In order to be admitted to this program, the student should, (if a professional nurse) be: - in possession of an applicable diploma in General Nursing Science and one additional qualification; - registered as professional nurse with the South African Nursing Council: - 3) Submit the current year's South African Nursing Council receipt. - In order to be admitted to this program, the student should be a health professional, be: - 1) In possession of an applicable diploma/degree in health science. - d) If a student who successfully completed the Advanced University Diploma in Health Science with two specialities at the North-West University, should wish to proceed with the B Cur.
+(Ed-et Adm), General Rules is applicable regarding recognition and exemption of only the theory modules, and may be credited on a written request and payment of the applicable fees.

-G.1.20.7.3 Community Nursing (One Year)
+G.1.40.7.3 Community Nursing (One Year)

-Qualification and programme code: 837 100 Curriculum G511T
+Qualification and programme code: 837 100; Curriculum G511T (Open distance learning)